twhelan25/tryhackme-Lookup/README.md

 # tryhackme-Lookup

-This is a walkthrough for the tryhackme CTF White Lookup.
+This is a walkthrough for the tryhackme CTF Lookup.
 I will not provide any flags or passwords as this is intended to be used as a guide.

 ## Scanning/Reconnaissance